Content in this guide

 BEE is the process by which previously disadvantaged South Africans have been empowered through the transfer of ownership.
 Compliance with BEE principles are regulated by Codes, which provide details on how BEE should be implemented.

 When Black Employment Equity (BEE) was first implemented in the nineties, there was no coherent strategy towards its implementation.
 When the South African Government gazetted updated Codes of Good Practice at the beginning of 2007, it made the implementation of Black Economic Empowerment (BEE) a legal reality.

 Even though most think of Black Employment Equity as BEE, as the process was refined, its name changed to Broad-Based Black Employment Equity (B-BBEE) in order to encompass not just Blacks, but Coloured, Indians and the Chinese populations of South Africa.

 Who Must Comply with BEE?

-Size is relevant in determining the levels of BEE compliance.
+Size is relevant in determining the levels of B-BBEE compliance.
 All organs of state, public entities and any private enterprise that undertakes business with a public entity must implement the Codes.

-Any business providing goods or services with another business that is subject to BEE compliance may also be required to provide evidence of its own BEE compliance.
+Any business providing goods or services to another business that is subject to BEE (B-BBEE) compliance may also need to provide evidence of its own BEE (B-BBEE) compliance.

 Advantages of BEE compliance